Scotch Creek, British Columbia

 Traditionally, Cemetetkwe was important for hunting, berry picking, cedar roots and birch bark for baskets.

-Scotch Creek is home to one of the most popular parks in the province of British Columbia called Shuswap Lake Provincial Park.
+Scotch Creek is home to Shuswap Lake Provincial Park.
 The park operates at capacity from early July to Labour Day (early September).
-The park is situated on the old delta of Scotch Creek and has one kilometre of sandy, pebble beach.
-The park also offers a large grassy play area, an adventure playground, a large boat launch, and a self-guiding nature trail.
+The park is on the old delta of Scotch Creek.
+The park is directly across from Copper Island, which is 1.3 kilometres offshore.

-The park is situated directly across from Copper Island, which is located 1.3 kilometres offshore.
-Scotch Creek has different places that sell supplies, groceries, and many recreational opportunities including bumper boats, mini-golf driving range, go-carts, para-sailing, horseback riding, whitewater rafting, boat and jet-ski rentals are offered by near-by businesses.
+In 2023, the Bush Creek East wildfire burned into the community, destroying homes and the Scotch Creek firehall.